- Video: Chikungunya in Children – Symptoms & Treatment

 - Blood sample isolation and tests using reverse transcriptase-polymerase chain reactions can help detect this virus by identifying antibodies present in the blood that are related to the Chikungunya disease.

 Did you know that in the United States of America, Biosafety Level III precautions are exercised in areas affected with Chikungunya as it is considered a category C priority pathogen?

 There is no specific treatment or vaccines designed to combat Chikungunya.
 However, the following tips can be followed to help with recovery:

 - The best way to treat Chikungunya in kids is by getting plenty of rest, staying hydrated, drinking fluids, spending time indoors, and relaxing.

 - Eating a healthy diet, which includes plenty of fruits and vegetables that are loaded with vitamins, minerals, and various nutrients can help kids recover from Chikungunya faster.

 - Making kids drink ginger tea and ensuring they get adequate sleep also facilitates recovery from Chikungunya.

 Can Alternative Medication Help In Treating Joint Pain Post Chikungunya?

-Alternative medications such as home remedies, ayurvedic treatments, and herbal medications can help with the treatment of joint-pain post-Chikungunya.
+Alternative medications such as home remedies, ayurvedic treatments, and herbal medicines can help with the treatment of joint pain post-Chikungunya.
 Some of the natural remedies for treating joint pain associated with this virus are: